IBM/knative101-eventing/step1/README.md

 1. Create a cron job

-    Create a file named as `cronjob.yaml` which includes a definition of a cron job, copying below content into it:
+    Create a file named as `cronjob.yaml` copying below content into it, which is the configuration of a cron job :

     ```code
     apiVersion: sources.eventing.knative.dev/v1alpha1